TotallyInformation/node-red-example-liveupdates/README.md

 from and to a web page also generated using Node-Red.

 You will need Node-Red installed correctly.
 The example also uses MQTT via Mosquitto with websocket support compiled in along with the Paho MQTT library for the browser.
 You probably could use Mosca instead.
-The example web page makes use of Zurb Foundation and also uses a client-side helper library
+The example web page makes use of Zurb Foundation and also uses a client-side helper library called "ReconnectingWebSocket".
+There are also some global variables in context.global that I pass in from the Node-Red startup file that contain IP addresses and ports but you can set them manually.

 To use:
 Put the .js file where it is accessible to the browser.